Louisiana Amber Alert Program

 National figures from 2003:

-Through January 7, 2013, 602 children were successfully located in the United States because of the AMBER Alert system.
-Since the inception of Louisiana AMBER Alert plan through January 7, 2013, there have been 10 activations for Louisiana children and 2 for out-of-state activation requests.
-In all 12 cases, the children were successfully and safely located.
-There were no Louisiana AMBER Alert activations in 2009-2012.
+As of April 2015, 767 children were successfully located in the United States because of the AMBER Alert system.
+Since the inception of Louisiana AMBER Alert plan through January 13, 2015, there have been 13 activations for Louisiana children and two for out-of-state activation requests.
+In all 15 cases, the children were successfully and safely located.
+There were no Louisiana AMBER Alert activations in 2009-2014.

 Guidelines and Criteria of the Louisiana AMBER Alert Plan

 A law enforcement agency has many responsibilities and duties, especially in the case of a missing child.
-If the investigating officers have reasonable grounds and evidence to believe the child was abducted, they can contact Louisiana State Police Troop F to request an AMBER Alert activation.
-Louisiana's AMBER Alert Plan will only be activated upon authorization by Louisiana State Police Troop F, in Monroe, and only if the situation meets the criteria.
-LSP Troop F is the filtering agency, which forwards the information to a broadcaster contact.
+If the investigating officers have reasonable grounds and evidence to believe the child was abducted, they can contact Louisiana State Police Headquarters (HQ) Communications Unit to request an AMBER Alert activation.
+Louisiana's AMBER Alert Plan will only be activated upon authorization by Louisiana State Police Amber Alert Coordinator, or his designee, and only if the situation meets the criteria.
+LSP is the filtering agency, which forwards the information to a broadcaster contact.
 It will be used only for serious child abduction cases, and it will not be used for runaway or most parental abduction cases unless the circumstance is proven to be life-threatening to the child.

 AMBER Alert Criteria